jazozaya/great-gatsby/src/markdown/advanced/printSettingsOverview.md

 ## Soft start / stop ratio

-Due to compressibility of the fluid and mechanical factors (like speed of the motors) there is a delay between when the Kick is initiated (pressurization starts) and when the flow rate reaches the correct level to start a line or other feature this is similarly true for terminating the flow rate/releasing pressure.
+Due to compressibility of the fluid and mechanical factors (like speed of the motors) there is a delay between when the Kick is initiated (pressurization starts) and when the flow rate reaches the correct level to start a line or other feature.
+This is similarly true for terminating the flow rate/releasing pressure.
 These parameters are used to appropriately compensate for this.
 These don't typically need to be adjusted except for particularly compressible or viscous materials.

 ## Kick